MinnPost/minnpost-wordpress/wp-content/plugins/simple-comment-editing/readme.txt

 1. Edit Button and Timer.
 2. Styled Buttons and Compact Timer.
+3. Default button theme.
+4. Dark button theme.
+5. Light button theme.

 == Changelog ==

+= 2.7.1 =
+* Released 2021-07-02
+* Added in a filter for better IP tracking when editing a comment.
+Props <a href="https://wordpress.org/support/users/tim-reeves/">Tim Reeves</a> for the fix.

+= 2.7.0 =
+* Released 2021-06-03
+* New option: timer can now be compact (e.g., 41:15).
+* New option: button themes.
+* Using new comment check function name if it exists.
+* Correcting typo in admin options.
+* Basic styling for edit buttons.

+= 2.6.1 =
+* Released 2021-06-02
+* Fix admin styling.
+* Fixing timer for > 5 minutes.

+= 2.6.0 =
+* Released 2021-05-30
+* New admin panel style in anticipation of a few more feature additions.

+= 2.5.5 =
+* Released 2021-04-25
+* Added new filters to allow comment deletion only.

 = 2.5.1 =
 * Released 2020-04-28